Recent Advocacy Initiatives

 The Greater Waco Chamber’s public policy initiatives include establishing positions on issues that impact our members and the overall community and economic development of the area; educating elected and appointed officials about these issues; actively educating the membership and the community on possible policy impact; and encouraging membership involvement in the Chamber’s advocacy efforts and programs.

-The Chamber’s has several recent advocacy initiatives that garnered support from the overall business community and membership.
+The Chamber’s has several recent advocacy initiatives that garnered support – and are still ongoing – from the overall business community and membership.
 Below is a brief summary of each recent initiative.

 Texans voted on a proposed constitutional amendment on Nov.
 4, 2014 that would provide billions more in reliable transportation funding – an estimated $1.7 billion in the first year – without new taxes, fees or debt.
 The Greater Waco Chamber of Commerce board of directors voted in favor of Proposition 1 and encouraged support of this important measure.